certara/pyDarwin/docs/Options.rst

 .. _working_dir_options_desc:

 * | **working_dir** - *string*: The project's working directory, where all the necessary files and folders are created.
-Also it's a default location of output and temp folders.
+Also, it's a default location of output and temp folders.
   | By default is set to ':mono_ref:`\<pyDarwin home\><pydarwin_home>`/:mono_ref:`{project_stem} <project_stem_alias>`'.
   | Aliased as :mono_ref:`{working_dir}<working_dir_alias>`.